Solid-Victor/Solid-Victor/README.md

 - 👋 Hi, Emenike Victor
 - 👀 I’m interested in Javascript, everything Javascript
-- 🌱 I’m currently learning next Js
+- 🌱 I learn on daily basis
 - 💞️ I’m looking to collaborate with any coding community to display my expertise
 - 📫 you can reach on Gmail: victorcontents@gmail.com
 - 😄 Pronouns: ...